lune-org/lune/docs/pages/roblox/ApiStatus.md

 -   [`Vector3`](https://create.roblox.com/docs/reference/engine/datatypes/Vector3)
 -   [`Vector3int16`](https://create.roblox.com/docs/reference/engine/datatypes/Vector3int16)

-Note that these datatypes are kept as up-to-date as possible, but some very new members may be missing.
+Note that these datatypes are kept as up-to-date as possible, but recently added members & methods may be missing.